Bootstrapping mirror pairs: The beginning of the end: Growth and Fusion Algorithm

-Where, once again, every quiver on the left has its 3d mirror on the right (the colours help distinguish the pairs).
+Where, once again, every quiver on the left has its 3D mirror on the right (the symbols help distinguish the pairs).
 This is a \emph{subset} of all possible mirror pairs that can be generated in two unHiggsing steps, which showcases the power of this bootstrapping method in generating new mirror pairs.
-A key practical question is that if we perform Growth and Fusion to obtain a quiver, how do we know which of the myriad Quiver Additions to perform on quiver $Y$ to obtain the 3d mirror?
-At first sight, Quiver Addition for any quiver may look like it has infinite possibilities.
-However, this is significantly constrained by eliminating additions that lead to two decoupled theories; for instance, connecting any quiver $\mathrm{Q}'$ only to a $\U(1)$ node in quiver $Y$ results in the decoupled theory Quiver $Y\times \mathrm{Q}'$ after decoupling that $\U(1)$.
-Furthermore, if we constrain ourselves to $A_n$ and $a_k$ type transverse spaces in the Growth and Fusion algorithm\footnote{This is important to make sure we are only dealing with quivers made of unitary gauge groups.}, under 3d mirror symmetry, they translate to $a_n$ and $A_k$ transverse spaces in the mirror, respectively.
-With this, the possible results become much more finite, and in most cases we have seen, we are able to precisely identify the exact 3d mirror pair.
-Any remaining ambiguity can be resolved by matching Decay and Fission on one side with quiver subtractions on the other side to make sure daughter theories match.
+A key practical question is that if we perform growth and fusion to obtain a quiver, how do we know which of the myriad quiver additions to perform on quiver $Y$ to obtain the 3D mirror?
+At first sight, quiver addition for any quiver may look like it has infinite possibilities.
+However, this is significantly constrained by eliminating additions that lead to two decoupled theories; for instance, connecting any quiver $\mathrm{Q}'$ only to a $\U(1)$ node in quiver $Y$ results in the decoupled theory quiver $Y\times \mathrm{Q}'$ after decoupling that $\U(1)$.
+Furthermore, if we constrain ourselves to $A_n$ and $a_k$ type transverse spaces in the growth and fusion algorithm\footnote{This is important to make sure we are only dealing with quivers made of unitary gauge groups.}, under 3D mirror symmetry, they translate to $a_n$ and $A_k$ transverse spaces in the mirror, respectively.
+With this, the possible results become much more finite, and in most cases we have seen, we are able to precisely identify the exact 3D mirror pair.
+Any remaining ambiguity can be resolved by matching decay and fission on one side with quiver subtractions on the other side to make sure daughter theories match.
 This way, we can remove degeneracies without performing Hilbert series computations (which is the last resort).

-\section{Beyond Dynkin Mirror Pairs: Sunshine Quivers}
+\section{Beyond Dynkin mirror pairs: sunshine quivers}

-This section aims to significantly extend the landscape of 3d mirror pairs beyond the well-known Dynkin quivers.
-We introduce a novel class of non-linear quivers, which we term \emph{sunshine quivers}, due to their distinctive diagrammatic shape.
-The theories discussed here are composed of only unitary gauge and flavour nodes unless explicitly stated otherwise, and all possess Lagrangian descriptions.
+This section aims to significantly extend the landscape of 3D mirror pairs beyond the well-known Dynkin quivers.
+We introduce a novel class of nonlinear quivers, which we term \emph{sunshine quivers}, due to their distinctive diagrammatic shape.
+The theories discussed here are composed of only unitary gauge and flavor nodes unless explicitly stated otherwise, and all possess Lagrangian descriptions.